remix-run/react-router/docs/contributing.md

+---
-# Contributing to React Router
+title: Contributing to React Router
+order: 1
+---

 Thanks for contributing, you rock!